-- The Department continues to collect rate filings through the System for Electronic Rate and Form Filing (SERFF) and the Illinois-specific Premium Rate Review Web Portal ("portal").
-Accompanying each filing is a Rate Data Collection Form that requires issuers to provide information on premium increases, loss ratios, earned premiums, paid claims, and incurred claims. - Rate filings are also accompanied by an Actuarial Memorandum.
+• The Department continues to collect rate filings through the System for Electronic Rate and Form

+Filing (SERFF) and the Illinois-specific Premium Rate Review Web Portal ("portal").
+Accompanying each filing is a Rate Data Collection Form that requires issuers to provide information on premium increases, loss ratios, earned premiums, paid claims, and incurred claims.

+- Rate filings are also accompanied by an Actuarial Memorandum.
 The Actuarial Memorandum is required and is to contain the complete justification for the submitted rates, including background information, actuarial assumptions, and an explanation of the rationale for the requested rate action, as well as other relevant information. - In addition, the Federal Unified Rate Review Template and Actuarial Certification must be included in each rate filing. - The Department continues to participate in NAIC/SERFF conference calls regarding upgrades that have been made to the system to accommodate state data collection needs, and considered opportunities to leverage new capabilities. - In addition, the Department has been involved in weekly calls and webinars to understand the new system that HHS and NAIC have been working on to enable states to use the System for Electronic Rate and Form Filing (SERFF) as part of the QHP submission and certification process in a State Plan Management Partnership Exchange. - With Cycle II grant funding, plans are ongoing to implement the Illinois Enhanced Premium Review Project and establish the Department infrastructure necessary to expand current rate review activities.
-Technological upgrades will streamline and expand the Department's existing electronic submission and analysis systems. - The Department was successful in hiring a Health Actuarial Assistant.
-We have attempted to fill a Health Actuary II position for a few years but have not attracted any qualified applicants, a common issue with many state insurance departments.
-Without qualified health actuaries on the Department's staff we will not be able to transition rate review activities back to the Department and we will continue to retain actuarial consulting firms to perform these duties. - The Department intends to retain the three contractual insurance analysts through FFY 2014 using Cycle II funds.
+Technological upgrades will streamline and expand the Department's existing electronic submission and analysis systems. - The Department was successful in hiring a Health Actuarial Assistant; however, we have attempted to fill the Health Actuary II position for a few years but have not attracted any qualified candidates.
+As such, we continue to retain the services of an actuarial consulting firm to perform rate reviews, Our previous contract with Oliver Wyman expired in February 2014, and we have a new contract in place with them to perform "Unreasonable Rate Reviews" This is a one year contract with two renewal options.
+In addition, we also recently renewed our ACA Actuarial Services contract (a second contract) with Oliver Wyman, for another year.
+(See comment under Challenges and Responses on next page regarding hiring of Health Actuary and Contract with Oliver Wyman.
+The ACA Actuarial Services contract is NOT funded by the Rate Review Grant. - The Department intends to retain the three contractual insurance analysts through FFY 2014 using Cycle II funds.
 There were three Insurance Analyst IIs, but one left at the end of December 2012.
 We hired another Rate Review Specialist (contractual) to replace the one that left in December 2012.
 She started on May 1, 2013.